dsert1/fullstack-take-home-2/README.md

-# Cashmere Frontend Take Home
+# Cashmere Fullstack Take Home

-Build a responsive, dynamic, single-page application using **Next.js** that allows users to create and manage a multimedia portfolio.
+Build a responsive, dynamic, single-page application using **Next.js** and **FastAPI** that allows users to create and manage a multimedia portfolio.
 Users should be able to:

 - Upload images and videos.
 - Provide descriptions and metadata for each item.
 - Organize portfolio items into expandable/collapsible sections.
 - View a live preview of the portfolio.
-- Save their portfolio by interacting with a backend API.
+- Save their portfolio.

 You are encouraged to make the UI polished and user-friendly, and demonstrate thoughtful state management and code organization.
 Bonus points for animations, elegant component abstractions, or enhancements to UX.

-**🔎 You can use any coding tools that you like but you must be able to explain every line of code and what it does.**
+**🔎 You can use any AI coding tools that you like but you must be able to explain every line of code and what it does.**

----

 ## Technical Requirements